omdv/homelab-server/README.md

 - Add your variables to `.config.env`.

-> :exclamation: You can add an extra level of security and refer to your profile local variables, like I do.
-This helps with not pushing some values to remote repo by mistake.
-Git hooks will help with checking it as well.
+> :exclamation: You can add an extra level of security and refer to your profile local variables, or pull secrets from local password-store.
+Git hooks should prevent you from committing your secrets.

 - Install pre-commit hooks